 The slightly less absurd message that started making the rounds was that Windows 10 would be supported forever on currently supported hardware.

-Then some more pragmatic rules began to appear.
+Then more pragmatic rules began to appear.

 Each feature release for 18 months